Quad Preparatory School

 And, as at Quad Prep our community is a single fabric supporting the development of all, we commit that every student shall benefit from the richness of the backgrounds and experiences that make up that fabric, so that they leave Quad fully prepared to engage with the exciting and wonderful diversity of this world.

-- Competently utilize Google Suite, in particular Google Drive and Docs.
+- Utilize Google Suite, in particular Google Drive, Docs, and Sheets.